urlbox/urlbox-dotnet/README.md

 Making a request to the [`/sync`](https://urlbox.com/docs/api#create-a-render-synchronously) endpoint means making a request that waits for your screenshot to be taken, and only then returns the response with your finished screenshot.

-You can achieve this by using the `render(options)` method within this SDK.
+You can achieve this by using the main `render(options)` method within this SDK.
 It takes the UrlboxOptions, and makes a POST request to the `/sync` endpoint.

 Here is an example of its usage: